 Accommodating the enormous volume of trade between the Americas and the rest of the world has required building some of the most advanced ports on the planet.
 That considered, we’ve compiled a list of the top 15 ports across North and South America, ranked by 2016 total TEU (Twenty-foot Equivalent Unit) volume, inbound and outbound combined:

-#1 Port of Los Angeles & Port of Long Beach
+#1 Ports of Los Angeles & Long Beach

 15.6 million TEUs (combined)